Web Development Degree Programs

 Key Takeaways

-• 1.Web Development professionals earn a median salary of $98,580/year, with 16% job growth projected through 2032—much faster than average.
+• 1.Hakia ranks the best web development degree programs in 2026 — web development professionals earn a median salary of $98,580/year, with 16% job growth projected through 2032—much faster than average.

 • 2.Our top-ranked web development programs are New York University, University of Arizona, and University of Georgia—selected based on graduation rates, program size, and career outcomes.